cnpls/skadoo/docs/README.md

 want_help() -> bool
 ```

-Check if -h or --h in sys.argv.
+Check if -h or --help in sys.argv.

 **Returns**: